-- Work toward the Doctoral degree in Education Leadership and Administration with a group of adult student peers, providing strong support, work teams, and long-lasting professional connections and friendships. - Learn from world-class faculty who are also leaders in their specialty areas. - Utilize state-of-the-art online learning technology to complete the degree no matter where one lives and works and two-week summer residencies. - Have access to skilled academic advisors and career mentors throughout the program.
+- Work toward the Doctoral degree in Education Leadership and Administration with a group of adult student peers, providing strong support, work teams, and long-lasting professional connections and friendships. - Learn from world-class faculty who are also leaders in their specialty areas. - Utilize state-of-the-art online learning technology to complete the degree no matter where one lives and works.
+The learning model incorporates a two-week residency each summer to provide the opportunity for rich interaction and collaboration. - Have access to skilled academic advisors and career mentors throughout the program.